martinescardo/HoTTEST-Summer-School/Agda/README.md

 ## Advanced further reading

  1. [Introduction to Homotopy Type Theory and Univalent Foundations (HoTT/UF) with Agda](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/HoTT-UF-Agda.html#contents).

-## Follow the links

-Each of the links above will take you to a different Agda module.
-You can use this to interactively explore the lecture notes: the Agda code is all type-checked (with the exception of some exercises which are left as holes, `{! !}`), and presented as hypertext.
-Click on an identifier to be taken to its definition.

 ## [HoTTEST School github repository](https://github.com/martinescardo/HoTTEST-Summer-School)